Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/filhol-2020-a-human-editable-sign-language-representation/essay.md

 - the importance of queryability
 - the need for software-native signed-language representation

-It becomes less reliable when it treats SignWriting as merely phonographic and ignores the extent to which SignWriting technical infrastructure has already realized parts of the design space it describes.
+It becomes overextended when it treats SignWriting as merely phonographic and ignores the extent to which SignWriting technical infrastructure has already realized parts of the design space it describes.

 Its lasting value is therefore not as a successful replacement argument for signed writing.